Health Tourism in India

 India is becoming the second most popular medical tourism destination after Malaysia.
 Professional doctors, mostly trained in America and Europe, are an added advantage because of their ability to speak several languages.
 Approximately 40 % of the tourists in India are medical tourists.

 Hospital Accreditation System in India

-Joint Commission International (JCI) is a global certification that's considered a gold standard in the world of medical industry.
+Joint Commission International (JCI) is a global certification that's considered a gold standard in the world of the medical industry.
 It accredits hospitals and medical schools in India.
-JCI has programs that help improve hospitals that meet its standards.
+JCI has programs that help improve hospitals that meet their standards.

 Generally, India is a safe country.
 General caution is advised, especially:

-Public demonstrations - tourists visiting India are encouraged to always watch out for and abrupt public demonstration.
+Public demonstrations - tourists visiting India are encouraged to always watch out for an abrupt public demonstration.

 Terrorism - tourists should be aware of terrorist threats in the country and avoid visiting threatened regions.